shyamc2013/Command-Line-Interface-of-a-Messaging-App/README.md

 - create account
 - login to your account
 - send messages to other users
-- receive messages from them
+- receive messages from other users
 - check the received messages